 “This helps your employees manage – and potentially save – on their energy bills and ensures that they can stay online even in a blackout,” he said.

-“The cost to you is $36.90/employee (Fringe Benefits Tax may apply) but the benefit to them and to the environment is much more valuable.
+“The cost to you is our low weekly fee (Fringe Benefits Tax may apply) but the benefit to them and to the environment is much more valuable.
 Transitioning your staff to a Plico system can positively offset your environmental scorecard.

 “Shareholders and customers are becoming increasingly selective about using companies that can demonstrate a proactive approach to the environment – and this is an easy win that makes a tangible impact.”